-Collectively, the investigators must show evidence of successfully leading a program of academic research.
+Collectively, the investigator team must show evidence of successfully leading a program of academic research.
 This evidence can be through publications, research impacts and/or previous funding awards.

-The lead investigator must be an Australian citizen, New Zealand citizen, or otherwise have the right to live and work in Australia throughout the proposed grant period.
+The lead investigator must have the right to live and work in Australia throughout the proposed grant period.
 Awarded grants are generally not transferable to an alternative lead investigator, nor are they transferable to an administering institution based outside of Australia.

-A maximum of 5 Co-Investigators can be included in any application.
+A maximum of five (5) Co-Investigators can be included in any application.
 Co-Investigators are those key individuals involved in the research application whose participation is required for successful completion of the project.
 Evidence of research productivity will also be required for Co-Investigators.
 Associate Investigators may also be listed in the application.
 It is appropriate for individuals with minor supporting roles and input in the research program to be listed as Associate Investigators.
 The roles of each Co-Investigator and Associate Investigator should be adequately described and justified.